RevacommCharlie/learn-curriculum-init/01-example-unit/01-markdown-examples.md

 Lessons are written in markdown.
 You can see a bunch of examples of markdown syntax in this file.

-To see what this markdown looks like in Learn, run `learn preview 01-example-unit/02-markdown-examples.md`.

 # H1 Top-Level Heading

 Galvanize is committed to creating opportunities for Veterans to gain the skills and knowledge they need to enter the tech industry after service to their country.
 As Veterans Day approaches, we’ll be chronicling the stories…